Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- Should have a default file to load like the default budget to load in the preference?
 		- The reset to default button in the bottom of the screen, will point again on the file in the config folder
 		- And we may add some explanation text in the preference window ()
-- [target 1.9] MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)
 - [target 1.9] MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer (it can be a small icon next to the eye icon)
 - [target 1.9] MISSING FEATURE (Alban): Add some preference to edit the 2 Hull color (brick and other), and maybe also Hull line thickness
 - [target 1.9] MISSING FEATURE (Ludo): The export window should propose to export on multiple pages